ChowtooriKedari/ChowtooriKedari/README.md

-- 👋 Hi, I’m @ChowtooriKedari
+- 👋 Hi, I’m Kedari
 - 📫 You can reach me on chowtoorikedari@gmail.com